kimushu/nios2-gdb-7.0/README.md

 Readme for nios2-gdb-7.0 with simulator
 ---------------

-This GDB is based on Altera's Nios II GDB source (http://www.altera.com/support/ip/processors/nios2/ide/ips-nios2-ide-tutorial.html)
+This GDB is based on Altera's Nios II GNU tools source version 13.0 (http://www.altera.com/support/ip/processors/nios2/ide/ips-nios2-ide-tutorial.html)

 ##How to build